mmarufqk/SnakeGame/README.md

 * Code Editor : Visual Studio Code 1.101.2.

 ## Build Tools
-This application was developed using [Development Tools](https://github.com/mmarufqk/SnakeGame?tab=readme-ov-file#development-tools) and compiled to .jar by NetBeans.
+This application was developed using [Development Tools](https://github.com/mmarufqk/SnakeGame?tab=readme-ov-file#development-tools) and compiled to `.jar` by NetBeans.
 To make it executable on Windows, We used:
-* Launch4j (v3.50) : to convert the .jar file to .exe.
+* Launch4j (v3.50) to convert the `.jar` file to .exe.
-* Inno Setup Compiler (v6.4.3) to create a Windows installer that includes JDK 24 and run the Launch4j generated .exe file.
+* Inno Setup Compiler (v6.4.3) to create a Windows installer that includes JDK 24 and run the Launch4j generated `.exe` file.

 With these two tools, applications can be directly installed and run on Windows without the need for manual Java setup.